MathieuAvila/milendall/README.rst

        Objects are placed.

-       It is still possible to re-compute one's room structural make-up without affecting everything
+       It is still possible to re-compute one's room structural make-up without affecting everything.

+       Walls come as a list of polygons that describe the main structure.
+Gates are computed as a "punch" in one of the wall.

-     - Set of rooms and gates with list of structural polygons.
+     - Set of rooms and gates with list of structural polygons and gates.
 This starts to be navigable, although it's ugly and uniform.
-   * - Rooms decorations
+   * - Rooms dressing
      - Generate all graphical elements of rooms

        After this, it is possible to re-compute a graphical setup if it is not satisfying.

        Otherwise, this is finalized.

-     - Playable level

-   * - Rooms finalization
-     - Generate rooms
+       Walls are cut into real final polygons, based on previous main structure.
+Main structure can still used to check that you don't go through terrain, or this  can be done with visual polygons.
+It's up to the specified dresser algorithm.

      - Playable level

 Level strategy